nicwest/site/content/pages/cv.md

 * Fabricated tools for in house teams.
 * Pitched and won work from multiple clients.

-stack: python, javascript, mysql, CSS (back when that was a cool thing to know about)

 **2009 - 2010:** Web Development Assistant @ Random House
 *Random House is large book publisher that required a lot of micro sites and internal tools*

 * Built small websites for authors, or book launches.

-stack: ASP (classic), PHP, MSSQL.

 Education
 ---------